Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder

-Here $\bm v_{\bm k} \equiv \hbar^{-1} \partial\varepsilon_{k}/\partial \bm k= \hbar \bm k/m$ is the "kinematic" electron velocity, $\varepsilon_{k} = \hbar^2 k^2/2m$ is its dispersion, and $m$ is the effective mass,
+Here $\mathbf v_{\mathbf k} \equiv \hbar^{-1} \partial\varepsilon_{k}/\partial \mathbf k= \hbar \mathbf k/m$ is the "kinematic" electron velocity, $\varepsilon_{k} = \hbar^2 k^2/2m$ is its dispersion, and $m$ is the effective mass,

-is the force acting on the electron from the total electric field $\bm E+\bm E_H$ arising in the channel due to charge accumulation at its edges and the magnetic field $\bm B$, $e<0$ is the electron charge, $c$ is the speed of light in vacuum.
-Here we are interested only in effects related to the emergence of odd viscosity due to scattering, so we do not take into account here contributions to the anomalous Hall effect due to Berry curvature of energy bands (anomalous electron velocity) and associated wave packet shift contributions (side jump)~\cite{2020arXiv200405091G,Glazov2020b,Glazov_2021b,grigoryan2023anomalous}.
-On the right side of Eq.~\eqref{Model:general form of kinetic equation} $Q_{dis}\{f_{\bm k}\}$ is the collision integral describing electron scattering on disorder.
+is the force acting on the electron from the total electric field $\mathbf E+\mathbf E_H$ arising in the channel due to charge accumulation at its edges and the magnetic field $\mathbf B$, $e<0$ is the electron charge, $c$ is the speed of light in vacuum.
+Here we are interested only in effects related to the odd viscosity due to scattering, so we do not take into account here contributions to the anomalous Hall effect due to Berry curvature of energy bands (anomalous electron velocity) and associated wave packet shift contributions (side jump)~\cite{2020arXiv200405091G,Glazov2020b,Glazov_2021b,grigoryan2023anomalous}.
+On the right side of~\eqref{Model:general form of kinetic equation} $Q_{dis}\{f_{\mathbf k}\}$ is the collision integral describing electron scattering on disorder.

 We will consider only those scattering processes that leave electrons in the conduction band, and we will also neglect contributions from spin-flip processes.
-The scattering matrix element from a state with wave vector $\bm k'$ to state $\bm k$ in the first non-vanishing approximation in spin-orbit interaction can be written as
+The spin-orbit interaction is taken into account using $\mathbf{k\cdot p}$ model, it arises due to the valence band states admixture to the conduction band \cite{2020arXiv200405091G}.
+The scattering matrix element from a state with wave vector $\mathbf k'$ to state $\mathbf k$ in the first non-vanishing approximation in spin-orbit interaction can be written as

-where the upper indices $\pm$ number states with spin projection $s_z =\pm 1/2$, $U_{c,v}(\bm q)$ are the Fourier transforms of the impurity potentials in the conduction and valence bands, respectively, $\xi$ is a quantity characterizing the strength of spin-orbit interaction~\cite{2020arXiv200405091G,averkiev02}.
-The dimensionless small parameter characterizing the strength of spin-orbit interaction is $\xi k_F^2 \ll 1$, also $\varepsilon_F \ll E_g$, where $\varepsilon_F$ and $k_F$ are the Fermi energy and Fermi wave vector of the electrons.
+where the superscripts $\pm$ enumerate the states with spin component $s_z =\pm 1/2$, $\xi$ is a quantity characterizing the strength of spin-orbit interaction~\cite{2020arXiv200405091G,averkiev02}, $U_{c,v}(\mathbf q)$ are the Fourier transforms of the impurity potentials in the conduction and valence bands, respectively, which can differ if impurity potential is not Coulombic.
+A generalization for the multi-band model is given in Ref. \cite{2020arXiv200405091G}.
+The dimensionless small parameter characterizing the strength of spin-orbit interaction is $\xi k_F^2 \ll 1$, we also assume that $\varepsilon_F \ll E_g$, where $\varepsilon_F$ and $k_F$ are the electron Fermi energy and Fermi wave vector, $E_g$ is the band gap.

 The electron-impurity collision integral can be written in general form as \cite{Sturman_1984}

 where